nohrm-dev/nohrm/README.md

 		Copying files
 		-------------
-		- Move Sentrifugo zip file into the document root of Apache HTTP server.
+		- Move NOHRM zip file into the document root of Apache HTTP server.
 		- If you used XAMPP for windows, document root is   <XAMPP installed location>\htdocs\
 		- For example: C:\xampp\htdocs\